Zebra with Docker

 RPC

 Zebra's RPC server is disabled by default.
-To enable it, you need to set its RPC port.
-You can do that either in the docker/default-zebra-config.toml file or docker/.env file, as described in the two paragraphs above.
+To enable it, you need to define the RPC settings in Zebra's configuration.
+You can achieve this using one of the configuration methods described above:

 [rpc]